AndresBo/feedback-app/README.md

 # Feedback app

-Web application use to collect customer feedback.
+Web application used to collect customer feedback.

 Build using React.